 Preheat the oven to 180C/350F/gas mark 4 and grease and line a 23x33cm/9x13in rectangular cake tin.

-Whisk together the almond milk, vinegar, caster sugar, brown sugar, sunflower oil and vanilla extract in a jug.
+Whisk together the milk, vinegar, caster sugar, brown sugar, sunflower oil and vanilla extract in a jug.

 In a large bowl, sift together the flour, cocoa powder, baking powder, bicarbonate of soda and salt.